Home

 Stretching along this sunny coast you will find many small towns that offer quaint shops ranging from upscale art galleries to simple ice cream parlors... each with a distinct personality.

 Just north of the town of Santa Barbara is a very remote beach that has a unique appeal which separates it from the rest of our Southern California beaches.
-I like this beach very much because it is so far west of Hwy 1.
+We like this beach very much because it is so far west of Hwy 1.

 Jalama Beach holds the honor of being the farthermost campground away from State Route 1 (Approximately 16 miles).
 Most of our California coastal campgrounds are located just off of the Pacific Coast Highway... sometimes you even have to cross this highway on foot to get to the ocean.